AHMEDSAEEDGIT/food-delivery-system/docs/requirements/10-dashboard.md

 ## 📌 Notes

 - Dashboards are read-only analytics, not management tools
-- They rely on Order, Payment, Customer, and Rating modules for data
+- They rely on Order, Payment, Customer modules for data